mizkyosia/ColorPicker/README.md

 ### Events

 The colorPicker has two events called `onApply` and `onCancel`.
 As their name indicates, they are fired when the `apply` and `cancel` buttons of the picker have been pressed.
+The third event is called `onUpdate`, and is fired when the picker's color value is changed by user input (HTML page), or in a script if you call a changer method with the `updateColor` parameter set to `true`.
-You can use them in your code as follows :
+You can use these events in your like these examples demonstrate :

 ```js
     colorPicker.onApply = () => // Some code here